 - When you test your blood sugar, reflect on physical symptoms and sensations that indicate you’re hungry (e.g., stomach rumbling, mental exhaustion, can’t think straight, light-headed or feeling cold).

 - Over time, you will learn to calibrate your physical sensations of hunger with your blood glucose levels and understand your true hunger signals.

+To maximise sustainability and minimise cost, it’s wise to not overtest.
 This table outlines the stages of the Data-Driven Fasting 30-Day Challenge and when you need to test your blood glucose.

 |Hunger training||Wait to refuel until BG ? trigger||yes|

 |Meal skipping||Skip meals if BG > trigger||yes|

 |Consolidation||Establish your new sustainable routine||yes|